Around the World and Back: Reception

 The album has received generally positive reviews from critics.
 Most critics cite Derek Discanio's vocals, and the album's overall sound.
 The band's inclusion of orchestration on tracks, the album's title track which features Ansley Newman of Jule Vera, and the production are noted as highlights.
 The record has drawn multiple comparisons to the work of genre albums like New Found Glory, A Day to Remember, and All Time Low.

-Writing for Alternative Press, Evan Lucy praised the growth the band have showed since their debut.
+Writing for Alternative Press, Evan Lucy praised the growth the band has shown since their debut.
 Lucy went on to say, "a new level of nuance and polish (is shown) here thanks to songwriting skills that are certainly a few notches more developed than many bands (in) their senior."

 Davery Boy of Sputnikmusic, also wrote a positive review.
 He commended the band's ability to write catchy hooks and gave particular praise to "All or Nothing" and its fusion of the band's pop punk and alternative rock.
 Boy went on to write, "The quintet still perform pop punk better than many of their contemporaries...this LP sounds significantly more effective when played out loud, rather than through head or earphones....But it's difficult to ignore the feeling that they are capable of more."

 Upon its release, the album peaked at number 30 on the US Billboard 200, and #3 on both the US Alternative and Top Rock Charts.
 Around the World and Back was nominated for Album Of The Year and "Secrets" was nominated for Song Of The Year at the 2016 Alternative Press Music Awards.
+The video for "Losing Myself" won the Music Video of the Year award at the 2017 Alternative Press Music Awards.